 You are out somewhere in public with your toddler who just happens to be on his/her best behaviour.
 No crying, no tantrums, lots of smile hugs and kisses.

-A few meters (or feet) from where you are, you spot a mom with a toddler – hers is screaming and crying, rolling on the floor has juice running down the front of his/ her shirt and you think to yourself, “hmmmmm….I must be doing a GREAT job as a mother.
+A few meters (or feet) from where you are, you spot a mom with a toddler – hers is screaming and crying, rolling on the floor, has juice running down the front of his shirt and you think to yourself, “hmmmmm….I must be doing a GREAT job as a mother.
 Better than her.”
 You smile to yourself, then to your little “angel”.
 Judgement.

 3. Mind Programming

 I believe you teach your mind what to think and repeat back to you.
-You tell your mind you are fat, every day that is what you will think to yourself and believe.
+If everyday you tell your mind you are fat, every day that is what you will think to yourself and believe.
 Tell your mind you are fantastic, and you will believe it (don’t overdo it on this one – for risk of sounding too cocky)!

 This might be the biggest reason we judge others by their outer appearance.